TolikPylypchuk/Matchmaker/README.md

 public sealed class Empty : ConsList
 {
-    public static readonly Pattern<ConsList, Empty> Pattern = PatternMatching.Pattern.Type<ConsList, Empty>();

     internal Empty() { }
 }
 ```

-The `Type` pattern is matched successfully, if the input value is of the
-specifified type.

 Now let's look what pattern matching on the list whould look like.
 Let's create
 a function which finds the sum of all items of the list.